realeyes-media/meteor-ci/README.md

 # Meteor CI Builder

-Meteor Build container for building Node'js-ready Meteor applicaions.
+Meteor Build container for building Nodejs-ready Meteor applicaions.

 See https://github.com/assetsagacity/meteor-do for most of the code inspiration.